aldlss/async-mq/readme.md

 # async-sema

+Made some changes from the original [async-sema](https://github.com/vercel/async-sema) to make it work as async message queue.

+---

 This is a semaphore implementation for use with `async` and `await`.
 The implementation follows the traditional definition of a semaphore rather than the definition of an asynchronous semaphore seen in some js community examples.